blacknon/lssh/docs/configuration.md

 =============

 This document collects the shared configuration features used across the `lssh` suite.
+The same schema can be written in either TOML or YAML.
 For command-specific behavior such as forwarding examples or local rc usage, see [`cmd/lssh/README.md`](../cmd/lssh/README.md).

 ## Configuration snippets

 The snippets below collect the configuration patterns currently covered in this document.
-Copy only the blocks you need into your `~/.lssh.conf`.
+Copy only the blocks you need into your `~/.lssh.toml` or `~/.lssh.yaml`.

 Base inventory: